 February 4, 2022

 Want to improve your self-esteem?
 Wondering if self-esteem therapy might help?
-(Thank you for showing up for yourself!)
-Healthy self-esteem is an important indicator of good mental health.
+Self-esteem is an important indicator of good mental health.
 Healthy self-esteem can help you feel at ease and bring a greater sense of inner peace to your life.

 While you are here, you can:

-Read on and begin to transform the way you view the inner you.
+Thank you for showing up for yourself!
+Read on to find ways you can begin to transform the way you view the “inner you.”

 Self-esteem refers to the level of positive regard you have for yourself.
 It has to do with how you value who you are on the inside.
 It is largely made up of an internal sense of self-respect, self-worth, and self-love.
 As such, a healthy level of self-esteem is an important catalyst for personal happiness, fulfilling relationships, and lifelong achievement.

 Self-esteem is often confused with self-confidence, but there are significant differences!
 Self-esteem is a broad term that refers to how you feel and think about yourself overall and how you see your inner self at the heart of who you are.
 Self-confidence, on the other hand, refers to how you feel about your specific skills and abilities and how competent you think you are in various aspects of life.
 Understanding this, you can imagine that it is possible for a person to simultaneously have high self-esteem and low self-confidence, or vice versa.

 If you are curious about the meaning behind “self-esteem” and similar “self-“ related words, a good place to start is the American Psychological Association’s Dictionary of Psychology.
 Browse through and get to know some of the differences and similarities between these terms.

 Reading through dictionary entries may not sound all that exciting, but it is a quick way to gain a deeper understanding about these complex topics.
 Expanding your vocabulary in this way can help you observe yourself more accurately and describe what you are experiencing to others.